A single copy of this article may be reprinted for personal, noncommercial use only.

 The Centers for Disease Control and Prevention now recommends annual flu vaccination for all Americans over the age of 6 months.

-Each year's seasonal flu vaccine contains protection from the three influenza viruses that are expected to be the most common during that year's flu season.
+Each year's seasonal flu vaccine contains protection from the three or four influenza viruses that are expected to be the most common during that year's flu season.
 The vaccine is typically available as an injection or as a nasal spray.

 Controlling the spread of infection